tomy2105/KnowledgeNotes/cpp/cpp11.md

 - `[x, &y]` - x is captured by value, y is captured by reference
 - `[&]` - any external variable is implicitly captured by reference if used
 - `[=]` - any external variable is implicitly captured by value if used
-- `[&, x]    //x is explicitly captured by value.
-Other variables will be captured by reference [=, &z]   //z is explicitly captured by reference.
-Other variables will be captured by value
+- `[&, x]` - x is explicitly captured by value, other variables will be captured by reference
+- `[=, &z]` - z is explicitly captured by reference, other variables will be captured by value

-Variables captured by value are constant by default.
-Adding `mutable` after the parameter list makes them non-constant.
+Variables captured by value are constant by default, `mutable` after the parameter list makes them non-constant.

-The following two examples demonstrate use of a lambda expression:

-std::vector<int> some_list{ 1, 2, 3, 4, 5 };
-int total = 0;
-std::for_each(begin(some_list), end(some_list), [&total](int x) {
-	total += x;
-});

-This computes the total of all elements in the list.
+ computes the total of all elements in the list.
 The variable `total` is stored as a part of the lambda function's closure.
 Since it is a reference to the stack variable `total`, it can change its value.

 std::vector<int> some_list{ 1, 2, 3, 4, 5 };
 int total = 0;